How to Become a Staker without Having a Staking Operation

 While solo staking on a Proof-of-Stake (PoS) network like Ethereum remains one of the most popular staking methods, other similar consensus mechanisms allow stakers to earn rewards more affordably.
 Delegated proof-of-stake (DPoS) networks like Solana, Cardano, and Cosmos allow low-capital participants to get involved in staking.
 Let’s define the different types of staking operations:1.
 Proof of Stake (PoS):

-In PoS, validators create new blocks and validate transactions based on the amount of crypto staked.
-By locking in crypto, these validators have skin in the game and are deterred from performing malicious actions, as they can lose a portion of the staked coins.
-This penalization mechanic is called slashing.
+In a PoS network like Ethereum, validators create new blocks and validate transactions based on the amount of crypto staked.
+By locking in crypto, these validators have skin in the game and refrain from performing malicious actions.
+Validators and stakers lose a portion of the staked coins through slashing.
 Under PoS, certain factors influence the chance a validator gets picked.
 These can include the amount of crypto locked up and the duration staked.
 In reward for their services, validators receive newly minted native tokens.
 PoS can limit the validation process to wealthier crypto users.
 If the amount staked counts as a factor in validator selection, then those with more have a higher chance of obtaining staking rewards more frequently.2.
 Delegated Proof of Stake (DPoS)

 DPoS seeks to address some of PoS’ limitations by introducing democratic infrastructure and processes.
 Under DPoS, stakers pool their tokens and assign them to a delegate.
-The delegate with the most tokens will become the chosen validator (also known as a witness) and earn staking rewards.
-The rewards are then distributed to the supporting stakers based on the amount each user staked.
-With this voting process, even a small player can still participate by placing his or her vote with a delegate.
-Furthermore, network control remains with the stakers as they can withdraw their vote from one delegate and place it with another.
-While DPoS solves the wealth centralization issue in PoS, it can lead to the centralization of validators.
-Going back to Cosmos, the blockchain only has 180 validators.
-Should there be performance issues, these may disrupt network functionality.
-In contrast, Ethereum has over one million validators spread across 6,000 nodes throughout 80 countries.3.
+The delegate with the most tokens becomes the chosen validator (witness) and earns staking rewards.
+The network distributes rewards to the stakers based on each user's stakes.
+With this voting process, even a small player can still participate by placing their vote with a delegate.3.
 Masternodes

-Luckily, individual players can still benefit from their staked assets without having the technical know-how to set up a staking operation.
-Numerous platforms aim to cater to the non-technical crowd by providing a seamless experience that can be accessed with just a wallet or exchange account.Staking-as-a-Service Platforms (SaaS)
+Individual players can benefit from their staked assets without having the technical know-how to set up a staking operation.
+Numerous platforms aim to cater to the non-technical crowd by providing a seamless experience that people can use with just a wallet or exchange account.Delegated Proof of Stake

-For stakers that are more adventurous, the Decentralized Finance (DeFi) industry offers other options to engage in staking.
+For more adventurous stakers, the Decentralized Finance (DeFi) industry offers other options for staking.
 DeFi solutions rely on smart contracts and self-executing code rather than centralized platforms and services.
-Liquid staking is where a staker deposits their tokens, such as ETH, and receives a liquid staking token (LST) of equivalent value in return.
-Liquid staking unlocks liquidity for stakers who cannot access their staked funds.
-LSTs can deployed across the DeFi ecosystem for additional yield.
-Lido Finance is the most used DeFi staking platform in the crypto industry, with USD25 billion of ETH staked.
+Liquid staking is when a staker deposits their tokens, such as ETH, and receives a liquid staking token (LST) of equivalent value in return.
+It unlocks liquidity for stakers who cannot access their staked funds.
+Users can deploy these LSTs across the DeFi ecosystem for additional yield.
+Lido Finance is the most used DeFi staking platform in the crypto industry, with USD32 billion of ETH.
 In Lido, you deposit ETH and receive the liquid token stETH, which can be used in trading and decentralized finance applications.
 While there is no minimum ETH placement, the platform takes a 10% reward fee.Wrapping Up: Time to Stake

 Earning and staking crypto doesn’t have to be too complex.
-Even without significant capital or your hardware, you can earn passive income from your crypto through various platforms and methods, such as pooled staking and centralized platforms.
+Even without significant capital or hardware, you can earn passive income from your crypto through various platforms and methods, such as pooled staking and centralized platforms.
 Make sure to perform your due diligence before committing any assets.
-Happy Staking!Editor’s Note: This article was originally published in October 2023 but has been updated with new information.
+Happy Staking!Editor’s Note: This article was originally published in November 2024 but has been updated with new information.

 The content of solostakers.com is for informational purposes only and should not be considered financial advice.
 It represents the personal views and opinions of the author(s) and is not endorsed by any financial institution or regulatory body.
 Cryptocurrency and staking investments carry inherent risks and readers should conduct their own research and consult with a financial professional before making any investment decisions.
 The owner and author(s) of solostakers.com will not be liable for any losses, damages, or consequences arising from the use of the information on this site.
 By accessing solostakers.com, you agree to bear full responsibility for your investment decisions.